-We can offer you general advice about applying, but we won’t be able to confirm whether you will receive credit until your application has been assessed.
+We can offer you general advice about applying, but we won’t be able to confirm a credit outcome until your application has been assessed.

 We recommend you apply for credit as early as possible, and no later than the commencement of the relevant teaching period so you have plenty of time to finalise your enrolment.

-NOTE: Please allow up to three weeks for your application to be assessed.
+NOTE: Please allow up to thirty working days for your application to be assessed.
 This time frame may be extended during peak periods and for complex applications.

 How to submit your application

 Apply online and upload or provide links to all supporting documents.